 The hiking region in Gastein Valley situated in the Hohe Tauern National Park, Austria's largest protected area for flora and fauna.
 Waiting for you are beginners’ hikes, hiking walks and challenging mountain tours.
 Explore new paths, discover mysteries, get to know nature‘s gems in this part of the province of Salzburg.
 Gather lasting impressions with every step on the hiking trails in Bad Hofgastein.
-Enjoy your hiking vacation at the 4-star-superior Hotel Zum Stern.
+Enjoy your hiking vacation at the Hotel Zum Stern.

 - Get to know wild herbs during herbal hikes

 - Feel power spots in the untouched Gastein nature

 - Deep blue mountain lakes at the Spiegelsee

 - Colorful alpine flower meadows at the upper Bockhartsee

 - Magnificent panoramic views at the Glocknerblick on the Stubnerkogel